raspberrypilearning/led-firefly/en/step_6.md

 --- task ---

-Now add code to check if your switch `is_closed` (connected) and only blink the firefly if it is closed.
+Now add code to check if your switch `is_closed` (connected) and only blink the firefly if it is closed:

 --- code ---
 ---